 Indicate by check mark whether the registrant is a Shell Company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No 🗵
+Yes o No ⊠

-The aggregate market value of the registrant's common stock held by non-affiliates of the registrant based on the last sale price for such stock on December 31, 2014, the last business day of the registrant's most recently completed second fiscal quarter was: \$331,958,287.
-Shares of the registrant's common
+The aggregate market value of the registrant's common stock held by non-affiliates of the registrant based on the last sale price for such stock on December 31, 2015, the last business day of the registrant's most recently completed second fiscal quarter was: \$545,639,436.
+Shares of the registrant's common stock held by each executive officer, director and 5% stockholder have been excluded in that such persons may be deemed to be affiliates.
+This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-As of August 17, 2015, the number of outstanding shares of the registrant's common stock, \$0.001 par value, was 79,745,361.
+As of August 15, 2016, the number of outstanding shares of the registrant's common stock, \$0.001 par value, was 81,574,692.